 UKVI accepts Secure English Language Tests (SELTs) from seven approved providers: IELTS for UKVI Academic and General Training, IELTS Life Skills, Trinity College GESE and ISE, LanguageCert International ESOL SELT (Academic and General), PSI Skills for English UKVI, and Pearson PTE Academic UKVI.
 The test must be taken at a UKVI-approved SELT centre — results from regular IELTS or PTE test centres are not accepted, even if the score appears sufficient.
 The defining feature of an accepted result is the "UKVI CEFR threshold met" certification statement on the official results document.

 English test results are valid for 2 years from the test date when first used.
-After 2 years, results expire and cannot be used for a new visa application unless they were previously accepted in a successful UK visa application — in which case they can be reused indefinitely for subsequent applications (extensions, ILR, citizenship) on the same immigration journey, even after the 2-year window, as long as the certificate has not been formally withdrawn by the test provider.
+After 2 years, results expire and cannot be used for a new visa application unless they were previously accepted in a successful UK visa application — in which case they can be reused for subsequent applications (extensions, ILR, citizenship) on the same immigration journey, even after the 2-year window, as long as the certificate has not been formally withdrawn by the test provider.
 This is the basis of the "pass once, use throughout" strategy at higher CEFR levels.

 For the formal Immigration Rules framework governing English requirements, see the official Immigration Rules Appendix English Language.
 For the HC 1691 Statement of Changes confirming the B2 settlement uplift from 26 March 2027, see the Statements of Changes to the Immigration Rules archive.
-Practical guidance on knowledge-of-English for visa applicants is available at the GOV.UK English language requirements for UK visa applications page.
+Practical guidance on knowledge of English for visa applicants is available at the GOV.UK English language requirements for UK visa applications page.